codefellows/setup-guide/system-setup/3-homebrew.md

 # Install "Homebrew"

 Homebrew is a tool that simplifies installing applications on your machine.
-Think of it like an app store for your computer
+Think of it like an app store for your computer.

 1. In your terminal, enter the following command:
-   - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
+   - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
    - You will be prompted several times along the way.
-Accept all the defaults and say "Yes" when prompted
+Enter your password when prompted, accept all the defaults, say "Yes" if prompted.
    - **MAC Users**
      - You will likely be prompted to install XCode command line tools.
-Say "Yes"
+Say "Yes".
+     - When it completes, follow the "Next steps:" instructions, which should be:
+       - `echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/xxx/.zprofile`
+       - `eval "$(/opt/homebrew/bin/brew shellenv)"`
    - **Linux and Windows Users**
      - Once the main installation finishes (could take up to 30 minutes), enter these commands, one at a time in your terminal:
        - `test -d ~/.linuxbrew && eval $(~/.linuxbrew/bin/brew shellenv)`
        - `test -d /home/linuxbrew/.linuxbrew && eval $(/home/linuxbrew/.linuxbrew/bin/brew shellenv)`
      - The commands should produce no errors and do not produce success messages.

 Once the installation has completed, **run:**